Make the most of the school holidays with our round-up of family days out and things to do on a budget

 Museums and exhibitions

-Up in York, the Jorvik Viking Centre has reopened after 2015’s floods, and new technology now allows you to smell the streets of 10th century York (phew).
+Up in York, the Jorvik Viking Centre has reopened after 2015’s floods, and new technology now allows you to smell the streets of 10th-century York.
 At Hampton Court Palace, there’s the history-themed Magic Garden play area for kids to explore – complete with dragons.

-And the Royal Institution has family events throughout the year, with half term shows and activities from 13th to 27th October.
+And the Royal Institution has family events throughout the year, with half-term shows and activities from 13 – 27 October.
 Find out more about DNA, the biology of plants, volcanoes and much more during hands-on experiments and demonstrations.

 Mark Thompson's Spectacular Science is also on tour, taking in Mussleburgh, Norwich, Bishops Stortford and Bromsgrove during the half term holidays.